EduardoAC/eduardo-cv-frontend-web/content/posts/guide-for-url-query-vs-path-parameters-in-protected-web-apps.md

 Adopting industry-standard practices is a smart move when building web applications, whether internal or external.
 Here are a few key takeaways:

 1.  **Use URL paths or slugs for resources**: If you’re accessing a specific entity (like a product or user), include that entity in the URL path.
 Make the path short, readable, and descriptive.
-2.  **Reserve query parameters for actions**: Use query parameters for actions like searching, filtering, or sorting — actions that modify or refine the content being requested.
+2.  **Reserve query parameters for actions**: Use query parameters for actions like searching, filtering, or sorting, actions that modify or refine the content being requested.
 3.  **Keep it simple**: Avoid overcomplicating your URL structures.
 Overly complex or custom URL formats can confuse users and developers alike, increasing both the cognitive load and the maintenance burden.
 4.  **SEO considerations**: While I won’t go into SEO specifics here, it’s worth noting that a well-structured URL can improve your site’s visibility in search engines.
 For a more in-depth comparison of URL parameters and slugs, I recommend reading articles like “[URL Parameters vs. URL Slugs: What’s the Difference?](https://angulardive.com/blog/url-parameters-vs-url-slugs-what-s-the-difference/)” by Jose Matos.